-This series of prints is made by using Chladni plate and different frequencies and sounds played through it, result with different images on the surface of the paper.
-The technology used for printing and preserving the image is similar lo laser printer technology in terms of using the laser printer powder toner as printing medium and using quartz lamps to fix the powder on to the paper.
+Prints are created on a custom build modification of the Chladni plate.
+Different frequencies and sounds played through the Chladni plate, result with different images on the surface of the paper.
+The technology used for printing and preserving the image is similar to laser printer technology in terms of using the laser printer powder toner as printing medium and quartz lamps to fix the powder on the paper.

 Each print is a memory, a recording of some force, some event preserved on the surface.
 Particles that at one moment are static, at the next moment take on the form of some event that is preserved in their shape.
 Stimulated by sound, they move, creating patterns, shapes and textures.

 (Two audio speakers with modified membranes, Plexiglas plate)